dragonflydb/documentation/docs/command-reference/server-management/lastsave.md

 Return the UNIX TIME of the last DB save executed with success.
 A client may check if a `BGSAVE` command succeeded reading the `LASTSAVE` value, then issuing a `BGSAVE` command and checking at regular intervals every N seconds if `LASTSAVE` changed.
-Redis considers the database saved successfully at startup.
+Dragonfly considers the database saved successfully at startup.

 ## Return